 If students have questions or disputes related to academic accommodations, they should contact their course instructor, and then their department or college office.
 For questions or to report discrimination or harassment based on religion, individuals should contact the Office of Institutional Equity.

 Policy: Religious Holidays, Holy Days and Observances

 Course Schedule

 Refer to our Carmen course page for up-to-date assignment due dates.
-Unless otherwise specified, all tasks need to be completed by the end of the week in which they appear.
 See Late assignments for more information on late or missed tasks and assignments.